Metropolitanate of Karlovci: History

 During the Austro-Turkish War (1716–1718), regions of Lower Syrmia, Banat, central Serbia with Belgrade, and Oltenia were liberated from Ottoman rule, and under the Treaty of Passarowitz (1718) became part of the Habsburg Monarchy.
 Political change was followed by ecclesiastical reorganization.
-Eparchies in newly liberated regions were not subjected to the Metropolitan of Karlovci, mainly because Habsburg authorities did not want to allow the creation of unified and centralized administrative structure of the Eastern Orthodox Church in the Monarchy.
-Instead of that, they supported the creation of a separate metropolitanate for Eastern Orthodox Serbs and Romanians in liberated regions, centered in Belgrade.
-The newly created Metropolitanate of Belgrade was headed by metropolitan Mojsije Petrović (d.
-1730).
-New autonomous Metropolitanate of Belgrade had jurisdiction over Kingdom of Serbia (Belgrade was the capital city) and Banat, and also over Oltenia.
+Eparchies in newly liberated regions were not subjected to the Metropolitan of Karlovci, mainly because Habsburg authorities did not want to allow the establishment of unified and centralized administrative structure of the Eastern Orthodox Church in the Monarchy.
+Instead, they supported the establishment of a separate metropolitanate for Eastern Orthodox Serbs and Romanians in liberated regions, centered in Belgrade.
+The newly created Metropolitanate of Belgrade was headed by metropolitan Mojsije Petrović.
+Metropolitanate of Belgrade had jurisdiction over Kingdom of Serbia and Banat, as well as Oltenia.

-The creation of new metropolitan province was approved by Serbian Patriarch Mojsije I (1712–1725), who also recommended future unification.
-Shortly after, two metropolitanates did merge, in 1726, and by the imperial decree of Charles VI, the administrative capital of Serbian Orthodox Church was moved from Sremski Karlovci to Belgrade in 1731.
+The establishment of new metropolitan province was approved by Serbian Patriarch Mojsije I (1712–1725).
+Shortly after, in 1726, two metropolitanates merged and by the imperial decree of Charles VI, the administrative capital of Serbian Church was moved from Sremski Karlovci to Belgrade in 1731.
 Metropolitan Vikentije Jovanović (1731–1737) resided in Belgrade.

-During the Austro-Turkish War (1737–1739), Serbian Patriarch Arsenije IV Jovanović Šakabenta (1725–1748) sided with the Habsburgs and in 1737 left Peć and came to Belgrade, taking over the administration of the Metropolitanate.
+During the Austro-Turkish War (1737–1739), Serbian Patriarch Arsenije IV Jovanović Šakabenta (1725–1748) sided with the Habsburgs and in 1737 left Peć and came to Belgrade, taking over the administration of the metropolitanate.
 He received imperial confirmation, and when Belgrade fell to Ottomans in the autumn of 1739, he moved the church headquarters to Sremski Karlovci.